Supervised Robustness-preserving Data-free Neural Network Pruning: Conclusions

-\paragraph{Contributions} In summary, the contributions of this work are as follows. \begin{itemize}[noitemsep,topsep=2pt] \item \textbf{A robustness-preserving data-free pruning framework.} We investigate the robustness-preserving neural network pruning in the data-free context.
+In summary, the contributions of this work are as follows. \begin{itemize}[noitemsep,topsep=2pt,leftmargin=1.3em] \item \textbf{A robustness-preserving data-free pruning framework.} We investigate the robustness-preserving neural network pruning in the data-free context.
 To the best of our knowledge, this is the first work of this kind.

 \item \textbf{A stochastic pruning method.} We reduce the pruning problem into a stochastic process, to replace the coarse-grained one-shot pruning strategy.
 The stochastic pruning is solved with the simulated annealing algorithm.
 This avoids mis-cutting off those hidden units that play crucial roles in the neural network's decision making.